junxit/us-congress-bills-111/metadata.md

 - 2010-08-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 507.
 - 2010-09-22 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S7364; text as passed Senate: CR S7364)
 - 2010-09-22 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S7364; text as passed Senate: CR S7364)
+- 2010-09-23 — Message on Senate action sent to the House.
+- 2010-09-23 — Received in the House.
+- 2010-09-23 — Referred to the House Committee on Natural Resources.